 Over 940 five-star reviews on Airbnb for a property with three rooms.
 The review volume relative to the room count tells you how many guests have cycled through since 2019 and how consistently the experience delivers.
 Reviews consistently mention staff warmth, cliff views, and fresh coconuts on arrival.
 For a property built by one person with no hotel background, the consistency is notable.

-Three options: Salty Palm Open Air (the original single-bedroom bungalow, from $180), Cliffs Edge (the room above the famous net, from $300), and Honeymoon Villa (a full villa with private entrance and sea-view terrace, from $350).
+Three options: Salty Palm Open Air (the original single-bedroom bungalow and entry point), Cliffs Edge (the room above the famous net), and Honeymoon Villa (a full villa with private entrance and sea-view terrace).
 Solar-powered.
 Bamboo construction.
 Adults only.
 Breakfast included.
 Nusa Penida is reached by fast boat from Bali's mainland, a forty-five-minute crossing.
 Diamond Beach and Atuh Beach are a five-minute scooter ride.
 Over 940 five-star reviews on Airbnb.

 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.